-Simple puppy grooming activities, like handling your new puppy and helping him get used to being touched, will get him ready for puppy grooming.
-And you can’t start too early.
+Simple activities help your puppy get ready for grooming.
+Handle your new puppy and help him get used to being touched.
+This is fun to do, and you can’t start too early.

 Grooming dogs is more than just taking your Weimaraner puppy to the professional groomer.
 Because Weimaraners are active outdoor dogs who get muddy and messy, you will need to do at least some simple pet grooming activities at home…

 These activities will help you and your new puppy get used to working together.
 They will help make Weimaraner puppy grooming fun for both of you.

 - Handle your puppy – and touch him.
 This is called desensitization.
 Get him used to having you touch his paws, his head, his ears and his stomach.
 Touching him will become a normal activity–not something to be afraid of.
 This is important to do, as it will help your puppy feel comfortable when touched by the vet, the dog groomer or even small children who might be a little rough.